 - It is recommended that you test all the functions separately before using the machine or other robot that can damage the robot.
-If other machine or robot is damaged by programming errors or robot failures, Hanwha Precision Machinery will not be responsible for it. - GREASE of the drive may leak depending on environment and operating conditions. - Do not expose the robot to a strong magnetic field.
+If other machine or robot is damaged by programming errors or robot failures, Hanwha Precision Machinery will not be responsible for it. - Do not expose the robot to a strong magnetic field.
 Your robot can be damaged.